-- Professional-looking vented container
+Professional-looking vented container

-- Alternative to plastic clamshells that most recycling centers will not take
+- Alternative to the plastic clamshells that no USA recycling centers will take

 - Quart holds 1.5 pounds of cherry tomatoes, 1 quart of strawberries, guava, dates, kiwis

 - Low Profile Pint holds cherry or campari tomatoes, blackberries, raspberries, angelcots, figs, cherry plums or hand made soaps

 - Made from Kraftpack cardboard or the Low Profile Pint is also available in SBS cardboard stock

 - Rigid enough to stack multiple containers or other items on top of the containers, great for CSA deliveries

 - Earth-themed cut out vents allow good visibility from all sides (sun, rain, plants/flowers, wind, moon, heavens, earthworms/dirt) yet provide structural integrity to the box

 - Vents allow airflow, minimizes condensation